Genius-gambit/Objectives/README.md

 8. - [x] Implement Intro Control UI Image before the start of the activity.
 9. - [x] Import the images in the environment for the runway.
 10. - [x] Finish the Animation Controller for the Introbanner.
+11. - [x] Trim Voice Overs.
-11. - [ ] Implement Voice Overs and Sound of the airplane.
+12. - [ ] Implement Voice Overs and Sound of the airplane.

 ## Work Log
 1. Created Tracking.cs, which takes the cube and indicates the trigger if it hit the track in order to rotate the plane.